-This competency-based noncredit course is designed to introduce adult learners to the concepts and skills necessary for their transition into project management based careers.
-The course outlines the knowledge areas needed to successfully plan for a project including project scheduling, resource planning, budget planning, procurement planning, quality planning, communications, and risk management.
+This competency-based, noncredit course is designed to introduce adult learners to the concepts and skills necessary for their transition into project management-based careers.
+The course outlines the knowledge areas needed to successfully plan for a project, including project scheduling, resource planning, budget planning, procurement planning, quality planning, communications and risk management.
 In this course, students will learn how to document the many facets of projects.
 Students will learn how to manage project meetings and effectively collaborate with project stakeholders.
-Students will begin to prepare for the workplace by learning the fundamentals of what Project Management is and how it is critical in all industries and work functions.
+Students will prepare for the workplace by learning the fundamentals of project management and its critical role in all industries and work functions.